jhdrn/myra/README.md

         // The name of the component
         name: 'MyComponent',

-        // The initial state and tasks (optional) (see 'Tasks' below)
+        // The initial state and effects (optional) (see 'Effects' below)
         init: {
             state: 'Hello world',
-            tasks: ... // optional
+            effects: ... // optional
         },

         // An optional Update function to call when the component is mounted.